 Although I have written out all the phrases and transposed them through the keys, the goal should be to play the exercises from memory rather than merely reading them off the page.
 In this way, you internalize the phrases and the same time you are reinforcing your knowledge of the tune's harmony.

-MIDI file and a Band-In-The-Box file that has the exercises as the melodic line along with a rhythm section accompaniment (right click on the link and select "Save Target As" to save the file to your computer).
+To aid your practice, I have created a MIDI fileand a Band-In-The-Box file that has the exercises as the melodic line along with a rhythm section accompaniment (right click on the link and select "Save Target As" to save the file to your computer).
 To begin with, I created the file with a metronome marking of 155 bpm.
 The eventual goal would be to play the phrases at the speed of Sonny's original solo (~280 bpm!).
+Part 3:

 Having analysed Sonny's solos in Part 1 and internalizing several phrases in Part 2, it is now time to examine the lines and look for ways to transform them so that you are creating new lines based on Sonny's original material.
-As an example, download this
+As an example, download this sheetthat shows the original line and a suggested transformation.

 For line 1, the phrase is modified to start on the 3rd of the minor seventh chord (as opposed to starting on the root in the original).
 The line ends the same way as the original.